 One of the funniest experiences I have had was hiring a physicist through Sabine Hossenfelder’s program and asking him what happens to photons when they continue to redshift?
 His answer was pure scientific method : if it redshifts beyond what we can observe we don’t know.
 No speculation.
 This is a big deal.
 Why is physics ignoring it?

 I am wondering more and more exactly how spacetime is produced.
-What percentage of aether comes from tired neutrinos?
-What percentage of aether comes from tired photons?
+What percentage is generated in high energy events that result in Higgs aether assemblies with near perfect shielding?
+What percentage of aether comes from tired ultimately redshifted photons and neutrinos?
 Where in the grand cycle of cycles is aether produced in significant amounts?

 @6:00 Neutrino oscillation is a solved problem in the point charge universe.
 The issue is the particle physicists do not understand energy shielding due to the point charge dipoles that are the energy cores of Fermions.
 This is all standard physics.
 Who dropped the ball on checking the idea of making point charges immutable and tying them to the Planck scale?

 @11:00 Alas, why do THEY say temperature here when THEY mean energy?
-If THEY knew an electron neutrino was three coupled point charge dipoles THEY would realize that there is electromagnetic potential energy as well as kinetic.
+If THEY knew an electron neutrino was assembled from 12 point charges THEY would realize that there is electromagnetic potential energy as well as kinetic.